 Lead Creation Model

-- 100% credit to the last touchpoint before a customer calls one of your tracking numbers and becomes known to your company as a raw lead.
+- 100% credit to the last touchpoint before a customer calls/texts one of your tracking numbers or submits a form and becomes known to your company as a raw lead.

 - Split credit evenly between the First Touch milestone and the Lead Creation milestone, 50% on each.

 - 100% credit to the last touchpoint before a customer is scored as a qualified lead.
 Leads can be scored manually or through CallScore.